 In its September, 1973 issue, SKI Magazine announced, “Montana skiing has arrived!”
 And, over 30 years later, its sister publication, Skiing Magazine, ranked Big Sky Resort as the 7th BEST U.S. ski resort.

 May temperatures average about 60 degrees F, reaching the 70’s and 80’s in July and August.
 Average daily winter temperatures are around 25 degrees F.

-The Big Sky Resort tram carries skiers and riders to 11,150 feet, giving Big Sky Resort one of the largest total vertical drops in the US, and with access to Lone Peak terrain at Moonlight Basin, with a “Lone Peak Pass,” boarders and skiers can experience “America’s Biggest Skiing” on 5,512 acres of Montana ski and snowboard terrain.
+The Resort at Big Sky tram carries skiers and riders to 11,150 feet, giving Big Sky Resort one of the largest total vertical drops in the US, and with access to Lone Peak terrain at Moonlight Basin, with a “Lone Peak Pass,” boarders and skiers can experience “America’s Biggest Skiing” on 5,512 acres of Montana ski and snowboard terrain.

-Big Sky, Montana, once a highly seasonal, “company town” is now a year-round, recreational destination community, home to more than 1400 residents, over 350 Big Sky Chamber of Commerce members, and Big Sky Resort, Moonlight Basin, Yellowstone Club, Spanish Peaks Mountain Club (formally know as The Club at Spanish Peaks), and cross-country ski trails like those at Lone Mountain Ranch.
+Once a highly seasonal, “company town,” it’s is now a year-round, recreational destination community, home to approximately 2500 residents, over 350 Chamber of Commerce members; Big Sky Resort, Moonlight Basin, Yellowstone Club, Spanish Peaks Mountain Club (formally know as The Club at Spanish Peaks), and cross-country ski trails like those at Lone Mountain Ranch.
 The region is home to world-class Montana recreation: fly fishing, hunting, golfing, horseback riding, rafting, climbing, snowboarding, skiing, hiking, camping, and a host of other varied recreational opportunities.

 Big Sky real estate, with its unique, world-class luxury ski homes, commercial properties, Big Sky condos and town houses, mountain ranches, and pristine land, is growing quickly, and incorporation of the town is but a few years away.
 Find a ski in ski out lot by searching Big Sky real estate for sale.